adamsilver/fdpb/03-Book-A-Flight.md

 </div>
 ```

-There are three component parts:
+There are 3 component parts:

 - A text box
-- A menu of which to choose a suggestion
+- A menu to show suggestions
 - A status box to announce changes to screen reader users

 The HTML, in combination with CSS and Javascript will display suggestions beneath the text box as the user types.
 All the attributes are necessary in order to build an inclusive component that users can operate with a mouse, keyboard and screen reader interchangeably.